ibm-cloud-docs/account/exclude.md

                       |__standard-alias-us-south             alias        cloudant-standard:alias:us-south             us-south
 ```

-Find the ID for an object and exclude an account with the `ibmcloud catalog entry-visibility-set <resource-id> --excludes-add <account-id or account-email>`.
+Find the ID for an object and exclude an account by running the `ibmcloud catalog entry-visibility-set <resource-id> --excludes-add <account-id or account-email>` command.

-For more information about how visibility works, see the [API docs](https://console.bluemix.net/apidocs/globalcatalog).
+For more information about how visibility works, see the [catalog API docs](https://{DomainName}/apidocs/globalcatalog).